jordivino/Cuteflix/README.md

 ### Sign up and Sign in

 Pretty standard stuff.
 There's also a demo sign in, which creates and signs in to a demo account, with some pre-populated account information.
-Note that because a new account is created, changes made to the account won't persist between sessions. if you want things to persist, just create a new account with an email address and password you can remember.
+Note that because a new account is created with a random email address, changes made to the account won't persist between demo sessions.
+If you want things to persist, just create a new account with an email address and password you can remember, rather than using the demo sign in button.

 ###My List